-The Quran is the Holy Scripture of Muslims that ّGّّّod revealed to His final prophet, Muhammad, peace be upon him and his progeny.
-Muslims very much respect the Quran.
-As a matter of fact, the Quran is a book that guides Muslims to the right path and helps them solve their problems in their daily lives.
+The Quran is the Holy Scripture of Muslims that God revealed to His final prophet, Muhammad (s).
+Muslims very much respect the Quran because it guides Muslims to the right path and helps them solve their problems in their daily lives.
 God revealed the Quran in Arabic.
 For this reason, Muslims must become familiar with the language of the Quran and learn it so that they are able to recite the words of Allah the way it is meant to be recited, that is, in the original language, Arabic.

 - New Muslims’ Questions Regarding the Components of the Quran

 - Should New Muslims Learn Reading the Quran?

 - Tafseer of the Quran for New Muslims

 - How Can a New Muslim Relate to the Quran?